Our Counselling Service is here to try and help you gain understanding and insight into what you may be experiencing.

 The service is free and confidential, but it is not an emergency service.
 It aims to build your resources and to promote change that will enable you to fulfil your academic and personal potential.

 The service is free and confidential, but it is not an emergency service.

 Short term counselling is available for students who are experiencing problems such as anxiety, depressed feelings, and emotional difficulties that may or may not be connected to student life.

 Talking and thinking collaboratively with a professional counsellor often allows for more clarity and new perspectives which can lead to viewing and dealing with things differently.

 How it works

-The first appointment at the service will be an assessment session, in which you and your counsellor work together to make sense of your experience, and think together about what might be most useful for you at this stage.
+If you decide to take up the offer of remote counselling the first appointment with the service will be an assessment session either via Zoom or telephone. in which you and your counsellor work together to make sense of your experience, and think together about what might be most useful for you at this stage.

-Some presenting issues are of a more complex and/or long standing kind, and may require longer term/specialist counselling.
-In these cases, we may offer follow up sessions whilst offering to refer or signpost to appropriate agencies.
+Some presenting issues are of a more complex and/or long-standing kind, and may require longer-term/specialist counselling or mental health support.
+In these cases, we may offer remote follow up sessions whilst offering to refer or signpost to appropriate agencies where possible.